remy/remysharp.com/public/drafts/supporting-webmentions.md

 If the status quo gets stuck at: I write a post, you write a response post (or separate commentary), then you have to come _back_ to my post to enter your blog post URL to notify me of a WebMention…it feels…cumbersome and like it might not stand the test of time.

-If feels like the ability to send WebMentions needs to be a part of an automated workflow - the same way as posting a new WordPress blog post automatically sent pingback.
+If feels like the ability to send WebMentions needs to be a part of an automated workflow - the same way as posting a new WordPress blog post automatically sent pingbacks.

 ## Automatically sending WebMention notifications